GerardRosario/JavaMVC/README.md

 # JavaMVC

 This project was created in my Web Programming Class.
-The prokject consists of Java Code structured in the MVC model to create a web forum.
+The project consists of java code structured in the MVC model to create a web forum.